 In collaboration with London Contemporary Ballet Theatre, BR Innovation Agency, Kuka Robotics UK Ltd, Autodesk, Adelphi Automation and SCM Handling.
 Combining contemporary dance, cutting-edge robotics and interactive projection graphics in a collaborative performance.

 Incorporating my physics research and performing with London Contemporary Ballet Theatre at the Ashmolean Museum.

 Curiosity Carnival is Oxford's contribution to European Researchers' Night, a Europe-wide celebration of academic research for the public, supported by the European Commission.
 Taking place on 29 September 2017, Curiosity Carnival will showcase the world-leading research taking place here at Oxford to a large diverse audience through a programme that will include live experiments, debates, bite-sized talks and other activities.
-A six month digital ad media engagement campaign will lead up to the event.

 Head Science Collaborator